night-codes/pigeon-js/README.md

 ```

+# Todo

+- [ ] Support for YAML (Cleaner syntax, no quotation marks and braces)

+- [x] Support same properties

+- [ ] Support for attributes other than classes and id's.

 # License
 The MIT License is a free software license originating at the Massachusetts Institute of Technology (MIT).
 It is a permissive free software license, meaning that it permits reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms and the copyright notice.